alexanderdou/alexanderdou.github.io/_pages/about.md

 I'm Alex

 I primarily work as a Product Manager.
-I slot between Product, BA, and Ops.
+Historically, I've flitted between Product, Business Analyst, and Ops roles.
 I write about Product Management, and how PMs have unique leverage on the workplace happiness of their teammates

-As a hobby, I do food photography.
-I take photos for restaurants that balance "professional obviously staged and clearly-not-representative-of-the-median-experience" and "shitty camera phone flash I-hope-this-isn't-the-median-experience".
-Email me at dou.alexander@gmail.com if you know anyone who would be interested

-Some of my published work can be found [here](https://impakter.com/hog-island-oyster-company-leader-sustainable-aquaculture/)
+Current state of this site:

+* This is designed as an air-lock between me and the world
+* The term "air-lock" is chosen intentionally because it's a stopping point between two atmospheres to equalize pressure.
+My research, believes, and biases—all in their various and assorted states—represent one atmosphere.
+Any potential reader's will represent another.
+My writing here should allow us an opportuninty to equilibrate before interacting deeply